 Thankfully stigma around mental health is being slowly chipped away.
 Please ask for help if an elder’s behaviours are changing rapidly, they should be supported by their local mental health team.
 Responsibility for chronic brain diseases like dementia is held by older adult mental health services (not by the older adult social care service).

-You can’t self-refer for mental health support, you can only be referred by your GP.
+You can’t self-refer all mental health support, you may need to be referred by your GP.
 The Oxford Health Foundation Trust (OHFT) manages the Community Mental Health Team across both Oxon and Bucks.
-Here’s detail from AVDC.
+Here’s detail from Bucks Council.
 After a GP referral, your elder may be assigned a care coordinator.

 A CT scan may or may not be offered.
 Ask about the likely impact of any prescribed drugs, their side effects and discuss these before taking them.
 If the side effects are distressing (we’re all affected differently by drugs) then ask about alternatives.
 Your elder is then usually discharged back into the care of the GP until their condition becomes unmanageable, if at all.

-In Bucks, an elder can self-refer to ‘Healthy Minds’ which is a free cognitive behavioural therapy (CBT) and counselling service, which is very helpful for many people.
+In Bucks, an elder can self-refer to ‘Healthy Minds’ which is a free cognitive behavioural therapy (CBT) and counselling service, very helpful for many people.
 Do consider.

 Bucks Mind provides older adult counselling services too.